 Maybe you thought that once you were done with high school that was it for you and traditional school.
-Before you dismiss the idea of going back, you should know that plumbing school isn’t really traditional at all.
+Before you dismiss the idea of going back, you should know that the plumbing school isn’t really traditional at all.
 In a plumbing diploma program, you do more hands-on learning than book learning, and it can take you as little time as nine months.
 You also have the opportunity to plan a flexible course schedule that works around the rest of your life.
-Here are some of the other pros to going with a real trade school for plumbing:
+Here are some of the other pros of going with a real trade school for plumbing:

 - Experienced instructors.
-In a traditional plumbing course you get instructors who are actually plumbers.
-They aren’t just teaching you from a text book; they actually have years of experience and can share that knowledge with you.
+In a traditional plumbing course, you get instructors who are actually plumbers.
+They aren’t just teaching you from a textbook; they actually have years of experience and can share that knowledge with you.

 - Interact with instructors.
 You also get face-to-face interactions during every class period with those great instructors.
 You can ask questions, ask for clarifications and demonstrations, and learn from someone who is there, in the room, to work with you.

 - Hands-on learning.
 With a career that is all about working with your hands and with tools and pipes, it just makes sense that learning in a classroom is more effective.
-With at traditional class you get to actually try the skills that you learn.
+With a traditional class you get to actually try the skills that you learn.

 - You must be on campus.
-With a traditional program you have to be physically on campus and in the classroom for your coursework.
+With a traditional program, you have to be physically on campus and in the classroom for your coursework.
 Although there is a lot of flexibility in scheduling, once you pick a course time, you have to be there.